Ridingduck/Tera-CardSwitch-Op-Code/README.md

- only update op code for the card switch module hehe.
+ only update op code for the card switch module huehue.